cyberbotics/webots-doc/reference/emitter.md

 number.
 A `bufferSize` of -1 (the default) is regarded as unlimited buffer size.

-> **note**: [Emitter](emitter.md#emitter) nodes can also be used to communicate with the physics plugin (see ).
+> **note**: [Emitter](emitter.md#emitter) nodes can also be used to communicate with the physics plugin (see [this chapter](physics-plugin.md#physics-plugin)).
 In this case the channel must be set to 0 (the default).
 In addition it is highly recommended to choose -1 for the baudRate, in order to enable the fastest possible communication; the `type, range` and `aperture` will be ignored.

 ### Emitter Functions